 Yes.
 It is especially useful where a team manages many Panasonic units across tenanted floors or mixed-use buildings and needs cleaner continuity between visits.

-No. This page is focused on technician and FM support around commercial Panasonic equipment.
+No. This page is focused on technician and FM use around commercial Panasonic equipment.
 It does not imply consumer-service advertising or OEM affiliation.

 Brand names are referenced descriptively for equipment commonly maintained in commercial facilities.
 OEM affiliation or authorisation is not implied unless separately stated.